-Departments and other public record bodies which transfer records either to The National Archives or a place of deposit must ensure that the records have been prepared for transfer in accordance with The National Archives’ preparation guidelines.
+Departments and other public record bodies which transfer records to The National Archives must ensure that the records have been prepared for transfer in accordance with The National Archives’ preparation standards.

 Box board specifications (PDF, 0.02Mb)